crpietschmann/portfolio/_posts/2014-06-07-basic-comparison-of-c-and-apple-swift-programming-language-syntax.markdown

 This concludes my basic comparison of C# and Apple Swift programming languages.
 The two languages are rather similar in many respects; at least in what I've compared thus far.
 More language feature comparisons will have to wait for future posts.

 One of the bigger differences that's worth pointing out explicitly is the difference in how each language handles Array's.
-Arrays in Swift are extremely similar to the List&lt;&gt; class in C#; which is what most developers use today in C# instead of arrays anyway (unless performance requires it.)
+Arrays in Swift are extremely similar to the List<> class in C#; which is what most developers use today in C# instead of arrays anyway (unless performance requires it.)

 You can find more information about the Swift programming language on Apple's site at the following links: